Summary

 Grasping surface

-- Anatomic (standard): features transverse serrations and a blunt tip.
-It allows for a firm grip by crushing tissue slightly without damaging the surface; often used in intestinal surgery or for applying electrocautery
+- Anatomical (standard): features transverse serrations and a blunt tip; allows for a firm grip by compressing tissue without damaging the surface; often used in intestinal surgery and electrocautery

-- Surgical (toothed): features interlocking teeth at the tip; provides a very secure grip on robust tissues like subcutaneous fat or fascia, though it can damage the tissue surface
+- Surgical (toothed): features interlocking teeth at the tip; provides a very secure grip on robust tissues such as subcutaneous fat or fascia; can damage the tissue surface

 - Examples: Adson (toothed/surgical), Potts-Smith, and DeBakey (atraumatic) forceps